 Over 2.9 million veterans receive disability benefits for tinnitus, making it the most common disability among veterans according to Hill & Ponton.
 The VA evaluates tinnitus differently than most other disabilities, and these differences shape

-Many veterans experience chronic sinus problems that began or worsened during military service.
-Understanding how the VA rating for sinusitis works allows veterans to recognize what medical documentation the VA reviews when evaluating these claims.
+VA Rating for Sinusitis: Understanding How the VA Evaluates Chronic Sinus Conditions Many veterans experience chronic sinus problems that began or worsened during military service.
+Understanding how the VA rating for sinusitis works allows veterans

-When examining VA nexus letter examples, patterns emerge in how qualified healthcare providers structure medical opinions for service connection claims.
-These examples reveal the components, language, and medical rationale that distinguish comprehensive medical opinions from
+25 VA Nexus Letter Examples: What Comprehensive Medical Opinions Typically Include When examining VA nexus letter examples, patterns emerge in how qualified healthcare providers structure medical opinions for service connection claims.
+These examples reveal the

 See how much more you could receive with a higher rating.
 Our calculator shows monthly compensation amounts at each rating level from 0% to 100%.
 Discover what you’re entitled to and take the next step in your VA claims journey.